achrafaitibba/invoiceYou/README.md

 # invoiceYou
-You stands for YOUssef, a friend of mine hh
+The "You" in invoiceYou stands for YOUssef, a friend of mine hh